 We have a wide range of farm animals, birds and small animals to see around the farm.

-There are £1 feed pots available for purchase in the long barn if you would like to hand feed some of the animals.
+There are £1 feed pots available for purchase (cash only) if you would like to hand feed some of the animals.

 CAFE & FARM SHOP

 Serving hot & cold drinks, cakes, ice-cream and eggs.

 Find out more about the cafe here.

 EVENTS AND WORKSHOPS

 We have regular events and workshops on throughout the year.
 See what's coming up!

 There are a number of permissive paths and nature trails around the farm.

 Download our nature trail leaflets or collect from the farm cafe :

 All well behaved dogs are welcome.
 For the safety of children and livestock we ask that dogs remain on a lead at all times.
 If you are visiting the cafe there is a covered outside area where dogs are also welcome.